 Alaska bears are unique and distinguished.
 While brown bears and grizzly bears are technically classified as the same species, Alaska is also home to the Kodiak Island Brown Bear.
 This distinct subspecies of brown bears are unique in that they are physically isolated in the remote wilderness and have much larger bone structure.
 Southeast Alaska’s Admiralty Island is home to the highest density of brown bears in North America (the bears outnumber the human population nearly three to one).
 No matter where you go in Alaska, it’s important to be aware of local area wildlife and to be vigilant of your surroundings.

 Looking for more where that came from?
 Check out these 15 indisputable fears that everyone living in Alaska has had.
-Also, you’re sure to get a good laugh from these 23 hilariously accurate ways to always spot a tourist in Alaska.
+Also, you're sure to get a good laugh from these 23 hilariously accurate ways to always spot a tourist in Alaska.
 If you are living and loving The Alaska Life – share your adventures with us on our Facebook page HERE, and they might just end up getting featured in one of our next blog posts.